-Expert pre-trip advice and detailed information, All airport transfers; two full days sightseeing in Kathmandu as indicated in the itinerary and entrance fees to monuments, 4 nights twin sharing hotel accommodation at Hotel Tibet in Kathmandu, Airfare: Kathmandu to Pokhara and Dunai to Kathmandu, Meals as indicated in the itinerary; Lodge/tent accommodations on the trek, Shey Phoksumdo National Park Fee and Annapurna Conservation Area fee, Upper Dolpo restricted area fee , Gamow Bag (High altitude pressure chamber) and Pulse Oximeter , Satellite Phone
+Expert pre-trip advice and detailed information, All airport transfers; two full days sightseeing in Kathmandu as indicated in the itinerary and entrance fees to monuments, 4 nights twin sharing hotel accommodation at Hotel Tibet in Kathmandu, Airfare: Kathmandu to Nepalgunj to Dunai and Jomsom to Pokhara to Kathmandu, Meals as indicated in the itinerary; Lodge/tent accommodations on the trek, Shey Phoksumdo National Park Fee and Annapurna Conservation Area fee, Upper Dolpo restricted area fee , Gamow Bag (High altitude pressure chamber) and Pulse Oximeter , Satellite Phone

 Your international airfare, Nepal Visa, Meals not indicated in the itinerary, Tips and gratuities, Personal equipment (a suggested list will be mailed to you), Travel insurance (Required), Other expenses of a personal nature

 Upper Dolpo lies in a rain shadow in the high Tibetan plateau.
 The best months to visit Upper Dolpo are May, June, July, August and September.
 Hence, unlike other parts of Nepal which are good to visit during the Spring and Autumn seasons, the monsoon (Summer) months are the best time to visit Upper Dolpo.
 This is because these are the warmest months and the high passes have no or minimal snow.